rodrigo-caballero/linepyline/README.md

 a transparent background gas like dry Earth air or pure N2.
-The absorbing gases do not need to be dilute --  if fact the background gas can be entirely absent. linepyline contains a single class, linepyline.rtm(),  which provides functions to compute mass absorption coefficients, optical depth for the absorbers, and solve for clear-sky longwave (thermal) radiative fluxes using the 2-stream approximation.
+The absorbing gases do not need to be dilute --  if fact the background gas can be entirely absent. linepyline contains a single class, linepyline.rtm(),  with functions to compute mass absorption coefficients, optical depth for the absorbers, and solve for clear-sky longwave (thermal) radiative fluxes using the 2-stream approximation.
 There is currently no treatment for clouds or shortwave